Psychedelic/plug-docs/docs/resources/troubleshooting-general.md

 ---
 ## I click on “Connect with Plug” in an app, but it takes me to Plug's page?

 If you are trying to **connect to an app with Plug** just after installing it,  make sure you refresh the browser before proceeding.
-Try force refreshing by using “Ctrl + Shift + R” or closing and reopening the browser and then trying again to connect.
+Try force refreshing by using “Ctrl + Shift + R” or "Command + Shift + R" on Mac closing and reopening the browser and then trying again to connect.

 ---